Simucube/simucube-docs.github.io/docs/ActivePedal/FAQ.md

 ??? question "What is the ideal ActivePedal setup for smooth connectivity and use?"

     See our recommendations from [Items needed](../Items needed) and consequent installation pages.

+## After you have it

+??? question "Shall I power off ActivePedal when not using it?"

+    ActivePedal may be left powered on for unlimited amount of time without side effects.
+However it is a good practive to power them off to reduce idle power consumption, and for maximial safety (especially if untrailed person, children or pets have access to them).

+    Tip: to eliminate the need to use the push-button behind the ActivePedal for power on/off, one may connect power adapter to AC extension cord with a switch or to remote controllable AC switch.
+This way multiple pedals may be switched on/off simulatenously in more ergonomical way.

+??? question "Is it normal that resistance/friction of pedal reduces after the initial use?"

+    Yes.
+Lead screw grease will settle during initial usage and this feels like friction reduction while device is unpowered.

+    Worth noting that while the device is powered on, the sensation shall not change noticeably over use because pedal's sensor based active control will compensate such changes.